 2) Installing the apps

 We will actually install 4 apps in total.
 The Shoretel app and the Sideview Utils app will come from the Sideview site, and then DBConnect and “Google Maps” we will get from apps.splunk.com.
 First, download the 90 day trial version of the Splunk for Shoretel app from the app’s homepage on this website.
-Next download the Sideview Utils app also from this website.
-The apps will come down as *.spl files but don’t worry about the file format – it’s just a tar.gz with a strange extension and we will install them into Splunk as-is anyway.
+Next download the Sideview Utils app also from this website, and save the *.tar.gz files locally for now.

 Log into the Splunk UI as an admin user and navigate to “Apps > Manage Apps > Install App From File”.
-Use the form on that page to upload each of the two *.spl files that you downloaded from this site.
+Use the form on that page to upload each of the two *.tar.gz files that you downloaded from this site.
 When it prompts you to restart, you can select “Restart Later” because we have two more apps to install first.
-Note that the *.spl file extension is an old Splunk convention that we need to support app upload in some older Splunk versions, and that in reality these files are just tar.gz files.

 Installing the DBConnect 2 app

 In the Apps menu click “Find more apps”.
 On the following page search for “Splunk DB Connect 3” and click the “Install” button to install the “Splunk DB Connect 3” app.
 Now finally that we have all four apps installed, you can follow the prompt to restart Splunk.

 Unfortunately you won’t be able to install this using the in-product App browser.
 Instead you’ll have to download it from this URL https://splunkbase.splunk.com/app/368.
 Then once you have the downloaded file, return to “Apps > Manage Apps > Install App From File” as you did with the other 2 apps, and upload it.

 Manually adding an API key to the Google Maps app